ARTISTIC SWIMMING (SYNCHRO)

 There is no getting around the fact that pool rental time is expensive and the coaches do not work for free.
 The club runs a number of fundraisers throughout the year to defray the costs for both the club and athlete families.

-Some fundraisers are mandatory – like swim-a-thon or raffles.
+Some fundraisers are mandatory.
 Other fundraisers are voluntary and can include meat or chocolate orders, bottle drives, or a grocery card program.
 These voluntary fundraisers can reduce your monthly fees.

 Can parents go to competitions?